The scenario: endurance tests in the wind tunnel

 On long journeys where the Audi e-tron prototype is perfectly at home, the drag constitutes the key driving resistance – far more important than the rolling resistance and inertia.
 The energy is lost which the car needs to overcome this resistance.
 That is why good aerodynamics are so important.
 In urban traffic, however, other factors come into play.
 Here an electric car can recover a large part of the used energy when braking, thereby reducing the importance of its mass.

-To achieve the drag coefficient of 0.28, the Audi engineers developed a wide range of aerodynamics measures in all body areas.
+To achieve the low drag coefficient, the Audi engineers developed a wide range of aerodynamics measures in all body areas.
 Some of these technical solutions are evident at first glance, while others fulfill their purpose hidden away from sight.
 Thanks to these solutions, the drag coefficient for the Audi e-tron prototype is almost 0.07 less than for a comparable, conventionally powered vehicle.
 With a typical usage profile this set-up increases the range by around 35 kilometers (21.7 mi) per battery charge in the WLTP cycle.

 Smart solutions: virtual exterior mirrors and dimples on the underbody